 Play with the colours.
 Yellow-coloured lights may not be the best thing to use as your focal illumination at work, but that doesn’t mean you can’t use it.
 Combine different hues of blues and yellows to create a perfect atmosphere that triggers employee productivity, and gives them a sense of warmth at the same time.

 When choosing office lighting, we recommend selecting long-lasting and highly efficient lights that will last for a long time.
-Find lighting items that are as productive as your workplace here on Fat Shack Vintage.

 Which of these office lighting looks complement your workplace?
 Let us know by commenting below!